eLBati/web/web_responsive/readme/DESCRIPTION.rst

 * View type picker dropdown displays confortably
 * Top app bar is always visible
 * Top control panel is hidden when scrolling down
+* Form status bar action buttons are collapsed in a dropdown
+* Form status bar record state hides all but current state

 Features for computers: